Robert E. Lee statue removed from Capitol, but another nine Rebels there should be ditched in 2021

-Category: World Hits: 5Educator Barbara Johns in an undated photo.
+Category: World Hits: 9Educator Barbara Johns in an undated photo.

 A statue of Barbara Johns, a civil rights activist who played a major role in desegregating Virginia’s public schools, will soon stand in the U.S. Capitol, replacing the statue of Confederate Gen. Robert E. Lee that has stood in the National Statuary Hall Collection for 111 years.
 That will make her the only Black person and one of the few women to represent a state in the Capitol.